Ttibsi/CppCheatSheet/CPPCheatSheet.md

 a quirk when it comes to logic and output.
 * A `static_assert()` is checked at compile time instead of run time and can take a condition and a diagnostic message.
+* static_cast and dynamic_cast are the only casts you really need to worry about as the others are all avoided as best practice.
+* `auto` can be used as a var type definition based on the initialised value it's given.
+It can also be used as the return type for functions although those are unfavourable.
+    * A function can also use `auto foo(int x, int y) -> int` to specify it's return type - this is important mostly for anonymous functions.